The Beginner’s Guide to Sinking Fund Categories & Emergency Funds

-I highly recommend opening an account with Capital One to set this money aside.
-You can open a savings account there, and then you’ll be able to create up to 25 sub-accounts with no additional paperwork.
+One of the best accounts for organizing sinking funds is Capital One.
+You can open a sinking fund bank account there, and then you’ll be able to create up to 25 sub-accounts (or sinking fund categories) with no additional paperwork.
 This is extremely handy when you want to earmark money for certain funds.
 It also links to your regular bank, so it’ll take a couple of days to move back and forth, but it’s a great way to keep that money for its original purpose.

 This way you have can separate accounts for Christmas, car maintenance, vacations – whatever your heart desires, up to 25 of them!

 A big mistake that I’ve made in the past is to keep my sinking funds money in my savings account (which also housed my emergency fund and quarterly tax payments, yikes!).
 As you can guess, I’d dip into it without realizing I was, and next thing I knew…we’d be short and struggling to replace that money come tax time.

 I finally realized that the best thing we could do is that every time we get paid, I put those different chunks of money into those separate accounts and keep each fund and category separate.